 All labour taxes and social insurance contributions are simulated.
 As social contributions (social tax, unemployment insurance contributions) are proportional to gross labour earnings, except in few cases, they are easily simulated.
+Also, participation in the funded pension scheme is simulated for EUSILC.

 Income tax is calculated as both withholding income tax and final income tax.
 The final income tax takes into account possible additional deductions that are used on annual basis and can be applied after submitting the income declaration.